astronomer/docs/astro/create-cluster.md

 ### Additional Setup for AWS Regions that are Disabled by Default

-By default, some AWS regions that Astronomer supports are [disabled by default on AWS](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).
+Some AWS regions that Astronomer supports are [disabled by default on AWS](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).
 These regions are:

 - `af-south-1` - Africa (Cape Town)
 - `ap-east-1` - Asia Pacific (Hong Kong)